 In SOA Suite 12c, there are two "out of the box" adapters that are available with SOA Suite:

 Oracle Adapter for J.D.Edwards World

 The design-time for these adapters, similar to other technology adapters, is Oracle JDeveloper.

-The adapter components are available "out of the box" in the Components from where user can model integrations with the respective applications.
-Refer to the Licensing Document for licensing information on these adapters.
+The adapter components are available "out of the box" in the components where users can model integrations with the respective applications.
+Refer to Licensing Information for licensing information on these adapters.